I have often wondered how hard it would be to make my own sweet and sour sauce.

 The possibilities are endless.
 You can use it as a dipping sauce, a base for Chinese take-out at home, or just a healthier alternative to the store-bought product.
 By making it yourself you can ensure there is no high-fructose corn syrup or MSG being used.

-If you like this recipe, make sure you check out my index of easy recipes.
+If you like this recipe, make sure you check out my index of Easy Appetizer Recipes.
 I have many dinner solutions for helping busy moms get dinner on the table!

 I headed off to Walmart to gather the items needed to make the sauce as well as chicken nuggets and fries that will go perfect with our sauce and our family game night.